platformsh/platformsh-docs/sites/upsun/src/get-started/stacks/strapi/add-database.md

 export DATABASE_SCHEME="$DB_SCHEME"

 # Set secrets needed by Strapi, if they are not set
-# Prefer setting these as project secret variables with upsun variable:create env:SECRET_NAME --sensitive=true
+# Prefer setting these as project secret variables with {{% vendor/cli %}} variable:create env:SECRET_NAME --sensitive=true
 if [[ -z "$ADMIN_JWT_SECRET" ]]; then
   export ADMIN_JWT_SECRET="$PLATFORM_PROJECT_ENTROPY"
 fi